mloberg/mloberg.github.com/site/_posts/2016-11-14-advance-jekyll.md

 2. [Getting Starting With Jekyll]({% post_url 2016-01-27-getting-started-with-jekyll %})
 3. Advance Jekyll (_You are here_)

-In the previous post I talked about [Jekyll](jekyll), a popular static site generator written in Ruby.
+In the previous post I talked about [Jekyll][jekyll], a popular static site generator written in Ruby.
 In fact, it's what this site has been using for a while.
 During that time, I've picked up some tips and tricks that I want to share with you today.